khartinger/mqtt4home/md/m4h520_Vue_ci_mqtt_lamp1_e.md

 ![lamp-symbols](./images/vue20_ci_mqtt_lamp1_blue.png "lamp-symbols")
 _Fig.
 1: Different variants of the lamp symbol_

+You can see:
+* The entire GUI is an svg graphic.
+* Control or display icons are square and the same size.
+* Symbols can be displayed with or without borders.
+* Symbols can be displayed with or without text.

 # Required tools
 * Hardware: PC or laptop with internet access, browser
 * Hardware: Raspberry Pi (or PC) running an MQTT broker (e.g. Mosquitto)